CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.3 Electrical wiring.md

 #### INF.3.A3 Professional installation

 The installation work of the electrical wiring MUST be done carefully and expertly.
 At the same time, all relevant standards MUST be observed.
-The decisive criteria for a professional execution of the electrotechnical cabling MUST therefore be checked by the client in all phases.
+The decisive criteria for a professional execution of the electrotechnical wiring MUST therefore be checked by the client in all phases.
 Upon delivery of the material, MUST verify that the correct cables and connectors have been supplied.
 When installing power cables, special care must be taken to ensure that the installation does not cause damage and that the cable routes are such that damage to the routed cables due to normal use of the building is excluded.

 ### 3.2 Standard requirements
 Together with the basic requirements, the following requirements correspond to the state of the art in the area of ​​electrical wiring.
 They SHOULD be implemented in principle.